Stochastic simulation: τ leaping method

 Since the SSA method keeps track of each transition, it would be impractical to implement for certain applications due to high time complexity.
-Gillespie proposed an approximation procedure, the tau-leaping method which decreases computational time with minimal loss of accuracy.
+Gillespie proposed an approximation algorithm, the tau-leaping method which decreases computational time with minimal loss of accuracy.

 Instead of taking incremental steps in time, keeping track of X(t) at each time step as in the SSA method, the tau-leaping method leaps from one subinterval to the next, approximating how many transitions take place during a given subinterval.
 It is assumed that the value of the leap, τ, is small enough that there is no significant change in the value of the transition rates along the subinterval [t, t + τ].
 This condition is known as the leap condition.
 The tau-leaping method thus has the advantage of simulating many transitions in one leap while not losing significant accuracy, resulting in a speed up in computational time.